zephan-spencer/gem5-SALAM-README/README.md

 To use gem5-SALAM you need to define the computation model of you accelerator in your language of choice,and compile it to LLVM IR.
 Any control and dataflow graph optimization (eg. loop unrolling) should be handled by the compiler.
 You can construct accelerators by associating their LLVM IR with an LLVMInterface and connecting it to the desired CommInterface in the gem5 memory map.

+Below are some resources in the gem5-SALAM directory that can be used when getting started:

-Examples for system-level configuration can be found in configs/common/HWAcc.py.
+- Examples for system-level configuration can be found in **configs/common/HWAcc.py**.

-Accelerator benchmarks and examples can be found in the benchmarks directory.
+- Accelerator benchmarks and examples can be found in the **benchmarks** directory.
+- The **benchmarks/common** directory contains basic drivers and syscalls for baremetal simulation.

-benchmarks/sys_validation contains examples for configuring and using gem5-SALAM with different algorithms.
+- **benchmarks/sys_validation** contains examples for configuring and using gem5-SALAM with different algorithms.

-The benchmarks/common folder contains basic drivers and syscalls for baremetal simulation.

 ## System Validation Examples

-The system validation examples under benchmarks/sys_validation provide good examples for how you interface with the gem5-SALAM simulation objects.
+The system validation examples under **benchmarks/sys_validation** are good examples for how you interface with the gem5-SALAM simulation objects.

 In order to use the system validation benchmarks, it is required to have the ARM GCC cross-compiler installed.
 If you didn't already install it when you setup the dependencies, you can install it in Ubuntu by running the below command: